-The first Airbus A380 aircraft was delivered to Singapore Airlines in 2007, and there have been 14 customers for the double decker superjumbo.
+The first A380 aircraft was delivered to Singapore Airlines in 2007, and there have been 14 customers for the double decker superjumbo.
+Emirates is the biggest operator, having taken delivery of just under half (123) of the 251 superjumbos built.

-In February 2019 Airbus confirmed plans to wind down production of the aircraft, and Emirates took delivery of the final A380 in December 2021.
+However, as the aircraft came to market, an industry shift towards lower-capacity, direct routes, coupled with the aircraft’s expensive running costs, meant it quickly fell out of favour.
+In February 2019, Airbus began to wind down production of the aircraft, and Emirates took delivery of the final A380 in December 2021.

-Here is our round-up of the latest situation regarding the A380 fleets across all 14 operators.
+Here we round-up the latest situation regarding the A380 fleets across all 14 operators.
 We’ll try our best to keep it up to date, but please do leave a comment if you think we’ve got anything wrong…

 - How many A380s did Air France order?
 Ten.